naveen3607/Learn-Python/README.md

 # Learn-Python

-Basic syntax of python
+The basic syntax of Python

-Rules for naming a variables:
+Rules for naming variables:
     It should start with a-z, A-Z, _
-    It should only contain a-z, A-Z, _, 0-9
+    It should only contain a-z, A-Z, _, and 0-9
     Case Sensitive
     Can't use reserved keywords